Introduction

 “Let all God’s angels worship him.”

 The preacher here quotes from Psalm 2:7, 2 Samuel 7:14, and Deuteronomy 32:43.
-The initial two quotations are easy to find but the third is somewhat problematic.
-Only by looking to the Septuagint will you find the quoted passage.
+The initial two quotations are easy to find, but the third is somewhat problematic.
+Only by looking at the Septuagint will you find the quoted passage.

 Both of the first two quotes are directed at Israel’s king and could be construed as messianic passages.
 Notice the symmetry between the two passages: Son -> Father; Father -> Son.
-These quotes look back to Hebrews 1:2, “he [God] has spoken to us by his Son, whom he appointed heir of all things.”
-Both of these passages reflect the appointing of Jesus as heir of all things.
+These quotes look back to Hebrews 1:2, “He [God] has spoken to us by his Son, whom he appointed heir of all things.”
+Both of these passages reflect the appointment of Jesus as the heir of all things.

 The Superiority of the Son Over Angels